 It's often hard to distribute everything you have in the system.
-There are three common types of bottleneck that prevent the system from scaling up: centralized services, centralized data, and centralized algorithms.
+There are three common types of bottleneck that prevent the system from scaling up:

+- centralized services

+- centralized data

+- centralized algorithms.

 Centralized services simply mean that the whole application is centralized, i.e. the application runs on a single server.
 In this case the processing capacity of the server will become a bottleneck.
 The solution is to replicate the service on multiple machines but it will also make the system design more complicated.

 Centralized data mean the code may be distributed but the data are stored in one centralized place (e.g. one file or one database).
 In this case access to the data will become a bottleneck.
 Caching frequently used data or replicating data at multiple locations may solve the bottleneck but new problems will emerge such as data consistency.

 Centralized algorithms mean that the algorithms used in the code make centralized assumptions (e.g. doing routing based on complete information).
 Generally speaking replication improves scalability but what aspects to replicate depends on the characteristics of the application.

-The following are four general principles for designing good distributed systems: 1) No machine should have complete state information.
-2) Algorithms should make decision based on local information instead of global information.
-For example, if you have a load balancer than forwards requests to the least loaded server, querying the load on every server every time a request comes will introduce a lot of overhead.
-A better design in this situation may be using only local information or using randomized algorithms.
-3) Failure of any one component should not bring down the entire system.
-4) No assumptions should be made about a perfectly synchronized global clock.
+The following are four general principles for designing good distributed systems:

+- 1. No machine should have complete state information.
+In other words: No machine should know what happens on all machines at all times. - 2.
+Algorithms should make decision based on local information instead of global information.
+For example, if you have a loadbalancer than forwards requests to the least loaded server, querying the load on every server every time a request comes will introduce a lot of overhead.
+A better design in this situation may be using only local information or using randomized algorithms. - 3.
+Failure of any one component should not bring down the entire system.
+One part of an algorithm failing or one machine failing should not fail the whole application/system. - 4.
+No assumptions should be made about a perfectly synchronized global clock.
 A global clock is useful in many situations (e.g. in a incremental build system) but you should not assume it's perfectly synchronized across all machines.